Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Experiments

 \subsection{Experimental Setup}

 We evaluate our method on a diverse set of reasoning and planning tasks, covering both datasets with and without human-annotated difficulty levels.
 For datasets with difficulty labels, such as Blocksworld (using plan length)\citep{valmeekam2023planning}, Countdown (using number of operations)\citep{gandhi2025cognitive}, and MATH (using problem levels)~\citep{hendrycksmath2021}, we use the provided annotations and define an out-of-distribution (OOD) split to assess generalization.
 For datasets without explicit difficulty, namely GSM8K~\citep{cobbe2021gsm8k} and AQuA~\citep{aqua}, we estimate difficulty using the zero shot error rate of the base model.
 Specifically, for each question in the training set, we generate 20 responses and compute the error rate as \( 1 - \frac{\text{Number of Correct Responses}}{20} \) and bucket the samples into trivial, easy, medium, and hard, based on quartiles Fig.~\ref{fig:error_levels}.
-More dataset details are in the Appendix.
-We conduct experiments using three LLMs spanning 1.5 to 3 billion parameters, namely Qwen 2.5/1.5B Instruct, Qwen 2.5/3B Instruct~\citep{yang2024qwen2}, and LLaMa 3.2 3B Instruct~\citep{grattafiori2024llama}.We use Qwen 1.5B for research questions RQ1 and RQ2.
+More dataset details are in Appendix~\ref{app:datasets_details}.
+We conduct experiments on Qwen 2.5/1.5B Instruct~\citep{yang2024qwen2}, LLaMa 3.2 3B Instruct~\citep{grattafiori2024llama}.
+More models are included in Appendix~\ref{sec:more_models}.
+We use Qwen 1.5B for research questions RQ1 and RQ2.